 7 Steps For An Effective Social Media Marketing Plan

-With 2016 under way, one thing is clear: social media is now a vital marketing channel for businesses of all sizes.
+Social media is a vital marketing channel for businesses of all sizes.
 The common question a few years ago, “why should our business use social media?”, is now being replaced with, “how can our business grow with social media marketing?”.

 Step 1: Audit Your Current Social Presence

 “Know thyself.
 Know the customer.
 Innovate.” – Beth Comstock